The activities are as follows:

 Featured scientist: Forrest Howk, Bayfield High School.
 Written by: Richard Erickson, Bayfield High School and Hannah Erickson, Boston Public Schools

 Additional teacher resources related to this Data Nugget include:

 - If you would like your students to interact with the raw data, we have attached the original data here.

 - Forrest’s study was published in the Journal of Great Lakes Research.

 - Howk, Forrest.
 (2009).
 Changes in Lake Superior Ice Cover at Bayfield, Wisconsin.
 Journal of Great Lakes Research.
 35. 159-162.

-- Dr. Jay Austin of the Large Lakes Observatory in Duluth, MN has conducted studies related to Lake Superior’s water temperatures.
-His website includes real-time data collection from buoys in Lake Superior that would likely yield usable data for student investigations.
+- Scientists at the Large Lakes Observatory in Duluth, MN have conducted studies related to Lake Superior’s water temperatures.
+This website includes real-time data collection from buoys in Lake Superior that would likely yield usable data for student investigations.

 - Dr. John Magnuson of the University of Wisconsin has conducted studies of ice cover for lakes at latitudes across the globe.
 He wrote an article about projected changes in ice cover due to climate change at various latitudes around the world.
 In addition, his website has links to publications and further information.